 Once the holes are drilled, I immediately drop the Marcum Pursuit camera down and do a quick scan.
 Then onto the next hole to do the same.
 I’m looking for the edge of where the thickest cover is and where a good blend of weeds are.
 From those two quick scans it’s either time to drill a few more exploratory holes or take what you learned and drill close to the good area.
 Keep in mind that you want to be near to the cover but open enough that nearby fish can see your bait.

 In order to be seriously dialed into the spot, cameras are a must.
 Once you find the spot, you can continue to use the camera to fish as perch are not bothered by cameras at all.
 Or you can simply look into the hole if the water clarity is good enough or use your flasher.
 The key is to get set up in the really good area so you can pick away at the perch as they patrol around the edge of the weedbed.

-You can literally catch perch on all kinds of baits such as the smaller buck-shot rattle spoons, the Glo-shot Fire-Belly spoons or Eye-Ball spoons down to the small ice jigs such as the Impulse rigged Mini Smelt.
+You can literally catch perch on all kinds of baits such as the smaller buck-shot rattle spoons, the Glo-Shot Fire-Belly Spoon, or Eye-Ball Spoon down to the small tungsten ice jigs such as the Impulse Rigged Mini Smelt.
 Perch have a pretty diverse diet so be more concerned about where you are over what you are using.

 Pay attention to what they prefer and then exploit it as much as you can.
 Picking away at perch in the shallow water is both entertaining and effective.
 Make sure that you plan to give it a try sometime this winter.